Are you sure you want to remove this item from your Recipe Box?

 Wise guy Matthew Broderick fakes the flu and paves the way for the ultimate sick day.
 Too bad his high school principal catches wind of his scheme.
 It’ll make you feel 17 again in the very best way.

-Sylvester Stallone plays a small-time boxer training to fight heavyweight champion Apollo Creed in this film that sparked six sequels, including last year’s phenomenal Creed.
+Sylvester Stallone plays a small-time boxer training to fight heavyweight champion Apollo Creed in this film that sparked six sequels, including 2015’s phenomenal Creed.

 Meryl Streep won an Oscar for her performance as a mom who leaves her husband (Dustin Hoffman) and son, sparking a heated custody battle.

 After a tornado tears up Kansas, Dorothy and her dog Toto must follow the yellow brick road to Oz, avoiding the Wicked Witch of the West along the way.